opencog/atomese-simd/Design-G.md

 Can we push the COW into the proxy, instead?

-The most obvious solution is to create a new type: `PROXY_ATOMSPACE` and this is implmeneted by delegating all access to the indicated StorageNode (which would typically be a ProxyNode, to avoid duplication of concepts and logic).
+The most obvious solution is to create a new type: `PROXY_ATOMSPACE` and this is implemented by delegating all access to the indicated StorageNode (which would typically be a ProxyNode, to avoid duplication of concepts and logic).
 Questions:

 * Is it caching?
-E.g. does every request for `get-oncoming-set` go out to the StorageNode, or do we attempt to fulfill that with what is in RAM?
+E.g. does every request for `get-incoming-set` go out to the StorageNode, or do we attempt to fulfill that with what is in RAM?
 This exposes the idea that maybe the current ProxyNode design w.r.t. caching is incomplete!?

+Hmm.
+What are the differences between the AtomSpace C++ API, and the BackingStore API?
+Can we forward every (almost every) AtomSpace call to the BackingStore?
+As I currently imagine, the answer is yes.

+To what degree can the AtomSpace and the BackingStore API's be consolidated into one?

 ### Are SensoryNode's AtomSpaces?